-However, SCCHA's HAP payments rose due to the continued increase in Santa Clara County rental market rents, combined with a marked increase in the number of owner-requested rent adjustments and the continued implementation of MTW Activity 2017-3 Landlord Initiatives that provides an additional HAP payment for landlords who re-lease a unit to a new Section 8 HCV tenant between regular reexaminations.
+However, SCCHA's HAP payments rose due to the continued increase in Santa Clara County rental market rents, combined with the adverse effects of job and income loss related to the COVID-19 pandemic. and the continued implementation of MTW Activity 2017-3 Landlord Initiatives that provides an additional HAP payment for landlords who re-lease a unit to a new Section 8 HCV tenant between regular reexaminations.